 Many of the children who are arriving at the U.S. border are escaping unthinkable violence, and some have been victimized during their long journey.
 Children are suffering from a variety of illnesses, dehydration and diarrhea.
 They are in urgent need of protective adult care and supportive supervision, medical and hygiene care and nutritious meals.

-Children are being held in detention facilities until they can be reunited with a family member or transferred to foster-care type settings (for children younger than 12) or large detention shelters (for children older than 12).
-However, because the system has been overwhelmed by the influx of children, the Customs and Border Patrol is now quickly establishing large detention processing sites, where as many as 1,200 children may be detained during that process.
+The border crisis has worsened as children are being held in detention facilities until they can be reunited with a family member or transferred to foster-care type settings (for children younger than 12) or large detention shelters (for children older than 12).
+However, because the system has been overwhelmed by the influx of children, the Customs and Border Patrol quickly established large detention processing sites, where as many as 1,200 children may be detained during that process.

 Save the Children is advocating that the U.S. Government move quickly to transfer children out of border protection facilities, immediately improve the difficult conditions they face and to allow child protection experts to assess and monitor the border protection stations where the children are first processed.